 My basic brine uses regular white vinegar, though try to get an organic vinegar if possible as the flavor is a bit less harsh, which is worth the extra cost to me.
 Keep the .79 cent generic vinegar for cleaning, lol.
 You can also use a mix of white and cider vinegars for even more flavor, though your brine won’t be quite as clear.

 Don’t be afraid to use the dill flowers, especially if the summer heat has caused your dill plant to go all Usain Bolt on you (or maybe that’s just me?)
 The flowers are just as tasty and pretty to boot (I think they look like little green fireworks!)
 Leave a few flowers on your dill plant and after another few weeks you’ll have a handful of dill seeds ready to save for next year. :)

 Do note that this recipe has not been tested for canning; if you are looking to heat-process pickles for long term storage I recommend seeking out a recipe from a trusted source (such as Ball’s Complete Book of Home Preserving).

 Spicy Garlic Dill Refrigerator Pickles

-- 4 pickling cucumbers, blossom ends removed and cut into spears or chips
+- 1 pound / 452 g pickling cucumbers (about 4 small), blossom ends removed and cut into spears or chips

 - 1 handful (4-6 sprigs) fresh dill